MFirrisa/order-book-problem/Pricer/readme.txt

-The main file containing the solution code is pricer.py.
-The test.py file is where I tested out some of my codes.
-Lastly, pricer.txt is the data file.
-The statement of the problem we solve can be found here:
+This is my solution for a problem once posed to job applicants by RGM Advisors, a now defunct trading firm.
+The premise of the problem is to write a code which informs clients how much income (or expense) they would have should they sell (or buy) a specified number of shares in a given stock.
+Further, the client needs to be updated continuously as new data comes in regarding their potential income/expense.
+A full description of the problem can be found here:

 https://web.archive.org/web/20141023152658/http://www.rgmadvisors.com/problems/orderbook/

+The file containing the solution code is pricer.py.
+The test.py file is where I tested out some of my codes before implementing them in pricer.py.
+The data used for this problem can be found in pricer.txt.

-Warning: The example given on the website as a comparison test is inconsistent with the data file given.
-For example, according to the website, the first 20 entries are as follows:
+Lastly, the example given on the website as a comparison test is inconsistent with the data file given to download.

+For example, according to the website's example, the first 20 entries are as follows:

 28800538 A b S 44.26 100
 28800562 A c B 44.10 100